Leshran/Depression_DL/README.md

 Overall, this step removes about 50% of our dataset, most of which was only just noise.
 This is not negligible, but is definitely necessary.
 This step may cut phrases abrutply.
 This renders some of the features used by feature-based algorithms inefficient.
 Most notably, rate of speech may be correlated with depression, which the model won't be able to use anyway.

+We replace the test routine by the aggregation, which has much more sense here.
+The area under the ROC (Accuracy = f(recall)) curve is used instead of the accuracy as the new metric.
 # TODO
 - Retrain only last n layers
 - Drop classifying layer